-Led by Yoshua Bengio, a Montreal-based AI researcher and pioneer of deep learning, the Montreal Institute for Learning Algorithms – commonly known as Mila – inaugurated its 90,000 square foot facility in late January.
+Led by Yoshua Bengio, a Montreal-based AI researcher, pioneer of deep learning & recent recipient of the Turing Award (the Nobel Prize of Computing), the Montreal Institute for Learning Algorithms – commonly known as Mila – inaugurated its 90,000 square foot facility in late January.
 The goal is to bridge the gap between fundamental research and technology commercialization.
 This will allow us to compete on the international stage.

 The innovation race is taking place before our eyes.
 Countries like China are investing heavily in artificial intelligence.
 Indeed, in 2017, Chinese investments accounted for 48% of the world’s total AI startup funding.
 But startups are only one piece of the puzzle.
 A study from the Boston Consulting Group revealed that 85% of all Chinese companies were active players in the field of AI.
 That’s why it is so important to centralize local research to stay at the cutting-edge of technology.

 Mila is all about synergy – between the deep learning and machine learning researchers, of course, but also between the growing number of AI tech companies in Montreal.
 In practice, it means that over 20 professors from McGill University and the University of Montreal – all AI specialists – will work alongside hundreds of researchers and several R&D teams from carefully selected technology companies across Montreal.